 Cruise the Murray River on the EmmyLou paddlesteamer

-To step even further back in time, discover the Aboriginal artefacts in the MAMA (Murray Art Museum Albury) and stop at the Tocumwal Blowhole, which the local Ulupna and Bangaragn Aboriginal communities believe is connected to the Murray by an underground stream.
+To step even further back in time stop in at the Tocumwal Blowhole, which the local Ulupna and Bangaragn Aboriginal communities believe is connected to the Murray by an underground stream.

 At the end of the route, in Wentworth, you can get your final history kicks at the Pioneer Museum, with over 3,000 artefacts on display.